 According to UNESCO estimates, 130 million girls between the age of six and 17 are generally out of college and 15 million girls of primary-school age-half of them in sub-Saharan Africa- will never enter a classroom.

-Child marriage can also be a crucial challenge.
-Youngster brides are generally far more most likely to drop out of college and full fewer years of education than their peers who marry later.
-This affects the education and health of their children, as well as their capability to earn a living.
-According to a recent report, more than 41,000 girls below the age of 18 marry each day and putting an end towards the practice would increase women’s anticipated educational attainment, and with it, their potential earnings.
+can also be a crucial challenge.
+Youngster brides and full fewer years of education than their peers who marry later.
+This affects the education and health of their children, as well as their capability to earn a living. , more than 41,000 girls below the age of 18 marry each day and putting an end towards the practice would increase women’s anticipated educational attainment, and with it, their potential earnings.
 Based on estimates, ending child marriage could create much more than $500 billion in benefits annually each year

 Every day, girls face barriers to education triggered by poverty, cultural norms and practices, poor infrastructure, violence, and fragility.
 The WBG has joined with governments, civil society organizations, multilateral organization, the private sector, and donors to advance multi-sectoral approaches to overcome these challenges.
 Operating together with girls and ladies, the WBG concentrate contains:

 - Providing conditional cash transfers, stipends or scholarships;

 - Reducing distance to college;